 Primavera is the largest high school in Arizona serving about 25,000 students each year.
 Even so, there are still many who are unfamiliar with online school and how it works.
 That’s why we started this blog series, About Primavera, to educate people on who we are and how we can help you.

 Primavera is structured differently from the traditional semesters.
-We structure our courses from traditional schools.
 Instead of six courses at once, our students take two classes condensed into six weeks.
 Doing so brings our students several benefits, which we’ll explain in this post.

 Why Six-Week Courses?
 Reduced Stress, Greater Focus